cdelv/Vector3D/README.md

 vectorND<bool, 10> w;
 ```

-* The vector components are public for the vector2D and vector3D types.
+* The vector components are public for the vector2D and vector3D types `(v.x, v.y, v.z)`.

 # Compilation